so-park/geoquiz-application/README.md

 ## Front end for the database

-When the app starts for the first time (/login), there is default credentials for admin.
+When the app starts for the first time (/login), there is a default credential for admin.
-Use id: etm and password: geoquiz2018 to access the page then add a new user.
+Use id: `etm` and password: `geoquiz2018` to access the page then add a new user.
 Make sure user name is admin to grant access to manage user page.
 If you don't want user to have access to manage user page, simply change user name to something else.
 You can remove the default credentials afterwards.
+To keep your site secure you should modify the password of user `etm` or delete it completely.

 ![image](/images/database-demo.gif "Database Demo")